 Established in: 1222

-The University of Padua – in Italian Università di Padova or UNIPD – was founded in 1222 (although some evidence puts it before this date) and is one of a number of medieval universities in Italy still operating today.
-Currently ranked 262nd in the world rankings, the Università di Padova is notable for its revolutionary early research into astronomy, law, medicine and philosophy.
-It now hosts more than 40,000 students in the city of Padua, the setting of William Shakespeare’s famous play The Taming of the Shrew.
+The University of Padua – Università di Padova or UNIPD – was founded in 1222 (although some evidence puts it before this date) and is one of a number of medieval universities in Italy still operating.
+Currently ranked joint 338th in the world rankings, the Università di Padova is notable for its revolutionary early research in astronomy, law, medicine and philosophy.
+It now hosts around 61,000 students in the city of Padua, the setting of William Shakespeare’s famous play The Taming of the Shrew.
 In 1545, the Università di Padova established the Botanical Garden of Padova, now one of the oldest academic gardens in the world.
 It also runs nine museums.

 7. University of Naples Federico II

 Founded in 1224 by Frederick II, emperor of the Holy Roman Empire, the University of Naples - Federico II is located in Naples, Italy’s third-largest city and one of the oldest continuously inhabited cities in the world.
 The University of Naples Federico II is placed 481-490 in the world rankings, teaching a wide range of programs to a student community of around 100,000.
 Among its most famous historic alumni it boasts philosopher and theologian Thomas Aquinas.